sequenceiq/docker-ambari/README.md

 #detach from the container, so that it remains running by:
 <CTRL>-P <CTRL>-Q
 ```
+The explanation of the parameters:

+- -i: interactive, keep stdin open even if not attached
+- -t: allocate a pseudo-tty
+- -P: expse all ports defined in the Dockerfile
+- -h server.ambari.com: sets the hostname
+- -bash: this is a parameter for the /etc/bootstrap.sh script
+  meaning once the abari agent and server are running start a bash.

 ## Cluster deployment via Ambari

 Once the image is backen you need a single step:
 ```
+git clone git@github.com:sequenceiq/ambari-docker.git
+cd ambari-docker
 ./single-node-cluster-blueprint.sh
 ```
 This script uses Ambari's new [Blueprints](https://cwiki.apache.org/confluence/display/AMBARI/Blueprints)